mmusgrave/FutbolisticStatistic/README.md

 Wireframes

 The wireframe is attached in the repo.
 The top wireframe has 2 dropdowns, none of which have been selected.
 The second wireframe has one of the dropdown menus selected.
 A third dropdown menu appears and has all the available statistics for display.
 They appear on the right side of the page.
+As this will be a data visualization project, the HTML display features will be minimal.

 Implementation Timeline